squid-cache/squid-cache.github.io/SquidFaq/InnerWorkings.rst

 }}}
 Currently, the heap replacement code supports two additional algorithms: LFUDA, and GDS.

-Then, in ''squid.conf'', you can select different policies with the ''cache_replacement_policy'' option.
-See the ''squid.conf'' comments for details.
+Then, in ''squid.conf'', you can select different policies with the SquidConf:cache_replacement_policy directive.

 The LFUDA and GDS replacement code was contributed by John Dilley and others from Hewlett-Packard.
 Their work is described in these papers: